PRCS-12: Moorpark City Library Collection Development Policy

 • The physical makeup of the material

-D. In selecting materials to reflect the diversity of the needs and interests of the residents of Moorpark, it should be recognized that some materials chosen may be offensive or trivial to some persons while being meaningful or significant to others.
-The Library does not endorse or agree with all opinions expressed in the materials in the collection.
+3. In selecting materials to reflect the diverse needs and interests of Moorpark residents, it should be recognized that materials may generate varied responses in readers.
+The selection of a wide range of books that reflects diverse ideas and experiences does not constitute an endorsement of all opinions expressed in the materials in the collection.

-E. Materials shall be made as accessible as possible to the public.
+4. Materials shall enhance public access library materials to the extent possible.
+In certain circumstances, the Library may limit access based on strictly time, place, and manner restrictions or where necessary to preserve the safety or security of such materials for all Library patrons.
 The Library does not serve as censor of the reading of any person.
-The Library recognizes the importance in an open and democratic society of allowing individuals to form their own opinions on issues and, therefore, acquires materials that may be of a controversial nature.
+The Library recognizes the importance in an open and democratic society of allowing individuals to form their own opinions on issues and, therefore, acquires materials that may be deemed controversial in nature.

-F. Responsibility for the use of Library materials by minors rests with their parents or legal guardians.
-The selection of materials for the Library will not be governed by the possibility that these materials may come into the possessions of minors.
+5. Responsibility for the selection of Library materials by minors rests with their parents or legal guardians.
+The selection of materials for the Library will not be governed by the possibility that these materials may come into the possession of minors.

 4. Responsibility for Selection

-D. The Moorpark City Librarian and City Representative shall present an informational item to the Library Board each July identifying suggested allocation of collection budget resources to various types of materials for the Fiscal Year beginning July of that same year.
-Collection statistics for the prior Fiscal Year shall be included within the Moorpark City Library Annual Report that is presented to the Library Board at the August meeting.
-The Library Board will provide suggestions to the City Librarian and City Representative who have final decision making authority on collection development.
+4. The Moorpark City Librarian and City Representative shall present an informational item to the Library Board on an annual basis identifying suggested allocation of collection budget resources to various types of materials for the Fiscal Year beginning July of that same year.
+Community input and emerging format trends will be considered during this process.
+Collection statistics for the prior Fiscal Year shall be included within the Moorpark City Library Annual Report presented to the Library Board at the subsequent September meeting.
+The Library Board will provide suggestions to the City Librarian and City Representative who have final decision-making authority on collection development.

-A. The Public has free access to all Library materials consistent with this policy.
+1. The public has free access to all Library materials consistent with this Policy.

-B. Placement of materials within the Library will be made by the City Librarian.
-Criteria include:
+4. Decisions on placement of materials within the Library will be made by the City Librarian based on:

 • Assigned Classification